-Beginning in the fall of 2018, students in grade six will have the opportunity to be boarding students at TASIS The American School in Switzerland, which previously only permitted students in grades 7–12 (and postgraduates) to reside on campus.
+Beginning in the fall of 2018, students in grade six will have the opportunity to be boarding students at TASIS The American School in Switzerland, one of the best boarding schools in Switzerland which previously only permitted students in grades 7–12 (and postgraduates) to reside on campus.

 “We have fielded many requests from families about this through the years, and after a careful analysis carried out by our Board of Directors and Administration, we decided it was time to make the change,” said Director of Institutional Advancement Bill Eichner, who served as the School’s Admissions Director from 1997–2017.
 “With our Middle School encompassing grades 6–8, we feel that it makes sense for our boarding program to include students from all three grades.”